Jibelais/giphy-app-final/README.md

 # Giphy-App

-#### This app have functionality.
+#### This app have two features.
 One displays random giphy from API call, and the other searches giphy based on user's input.

 ### Live link: [https://jp-giphy-app.netlify.app/](https://jp-giphy-app.netlify.app/)